 SHOULDER & ELBOW ARTHROSCOPY (KEYHOLE SURGERY)

-We now perform a large number of shoulder operations using a keyhole technique or Arthroscopy.
+We now perform a large number of shoulder operations using a keyhole technique (arthroscopy).
 This involves putting a camera in your shoulder or elbow joint through little cuts in the skin and then using special instruments to complete the procedure.

 Arthroscopic shoulder surgery has advanced rapidly in the last decade and now we are able to undertake quite complex procedures using keyhole methods.
-This means that large painful open procedures are avoided, recovery and rehabilitation is quicker and procedures can be done as day-cases.
+This means that large painful open procedures are avoided, recovery and rehabilitation is quicker and procedures can be done as day-cases, normally with the patient awake.

 Our surgeons in the Derby Shoulder Unit have trained extensively in these techniques and have robust experience in dealing with a range of conditions that can now be dealt with using keyhole technology.

-We regularly deal with sporting injuries, repairing unstable dislocating shoulders and repairing ligaments (labrum) and tendons.
-Rotator cuff tears (main tendon that moves the shoulder joint) are now routinely repaired with Arthroscopy.
+We regularly deal with sporting injuries, repairing the ligaments and labrum in unstable dislocating shoulders and repairing tendons.
+Rotator cuff tendon tears are now routinely repaired with arthroscopy.

 We also use this technique to release frozen and stiff shoulders by releasing the scarring in the lining (capsule) of the shoulder joint.
 We have set up a soft tissue injury clinic that has facilitated timely diagnosis and treatment for some of these injuries.